This story was first published on October 16, 2020.

 “If you’re interested in conservation and you want to maintain the integrity of the original species, genetic engineering is actually better than a lot of the traditional techniques,” he said.

 Powell and his team have successfully grown test plots of genetically engineered American chestnuts in New York, Pennsylvania, and Virginia.
-Currently, these GMO trees are federally regulated, and are required to be cut before they flower.
-Powell has petitioned USDA to deregulate them, and the agency is currently accepting public comments.
+Currently, these GMO trees, called Darling 58, are federally regulated and are required to be cut before they flower.
+Powell has petitioned USDA to deregulate them.
+(The agency is currently accepting public comments on a draft environmental impact statement issued on November 10, 2022).

 If deregulated, the trees would be allowed to mature.
 They would be the first genetically engineered trees released into the wild for ecological restoration.
 Powell said the deregulation process has taken five years, much longer than he anticipated.